Preparing Managers in Local Government

 Admission to the City/County Management Fellowship program is competitive - only a small cohort of Fellows is selected each year.
-Fellows receive all of the advantages of being in the largest KU MPA program and also benefit from:
+Fellows receive all of the advantages of participation in the MPA degree curriculum, as well as:

 - Designated scholarship awards